 Considering the asking price, the Fitbit Versa 3 is definitely a great buy.
 Should you find one for a discounted price – which will inevitably happen sooner or later – we recommend getting one, even if you already have a Versa 2. for the best prices, check out this roundup of the best cheap Fitbit deals.

 The new Garmin Venu Sq looks eerily similar to the Fitbit Versa 3 and has the same target audience too.
 The Garmin’s screen is smaller and less detailed and the user interface is a bit less – so to say – modern but the basic, non-music version is cheaper than the Versa 3, in case price is a concern for you.

 There is also the Apple Watch SE, or Apple Watch ‘Light’ as we like to call it, that’s more expensive than the Versa 3 but it’s an Apple Watch so it is a bit more precise than the Fitbit.
 The Apple Watch SE hasn’t got detailed sleep tracking or blood oxygen monitoring like the Versa 3 but provides the basics just fine.

-Let us not forget the Fitbit Sense, the new flagship wearable.
+Let's not forget the Fitbit Sense, the fitbit's flagship wearable.
 The design of the two watches are almost identical and they both come equipped with the same screen and almost all the same sensors.
 However, the Sense comes equipped with a few extra health sensors and apps, namely the ECG sensor and the stress measuring EDA Scan app.
 The Sense can also give you a ‘Stress Score’.
 The extra health sensors and apps will cost you a £100/$100 more, though.